 How was the Bryq assessment developed?

-Bryq has been developed on top of established I/O psychology research results, with the goal of leveraging proven methods and maximizing the validity of the resulting assessment.
+Bryq was developed based on established I/O psychology research results, with the goal of leveraging proven methods and maximizing the validity of the resulting assessment.

 Every new development is evaluated by two distinct teams of I/O psychologists, significantly reducing the number of potential blind spots.